ADRC STUDY COORDINATOR

 Title prefix determined based on candidates years of relevant professional work experience.

 License or certificate:

 The Wisconsin Alzheimer's Disease Research Center (ADRC) conducts research in the field of aging and dementia, and seeks to establish effective prevention, diagnosis and treatment of Alzheimer's disease (AD).
 A Research Specialist is needed to coordinate research study visits involving cognitively healthy adults and those with memory impairments within the center.

 The School of Medicine and Public Health and the Wisconsin Alzheimer's Disease Research Center have a deep and profound commitment to diversity both as an end in itself but, also as a valuable means for eliminating health disparities.
 As such, we strongly encourage applications from candidates who foster and promote the values of diversity and inclusion.

 This position is covered by the Wisconsin Caregiver Law.
-Hire will be subject to criminal background check requirements.

 Instructions to applicants: